-Since the start of NASCAR history in 1947, the sport has grown to be one of the most popular in the US.
-While it is usually associated with the South and men, actual numbers and facts might surprise you.
+Since the start of NASCAR history in 1947, the sport has become one of the most popular competitive disciplines in the US.
+While it is usually associated with the South and men, NASCAR history and facts tell a story of a more diverse sport than it may seem at first glance.

-That’s why we’ve selected 25 facts and statistics that every fan of the sport should know.
-Keep reading to find out more about the history and some of the most iconic drivers and tracks.
+That’s why we’ve selected 25 NASCAR history facts and statistics that every fan of the sport should know.
+Read on to learn more about stock car auto racing, NASCAR’s history, the most significant races, famous sports cars, and more.

 1. NASCAR history started in December 1947.